Anesthesia Chief Residents' Welcome

 The breadth and depth of our clinical training prepares us to care for any patient, from the most complex to the most straightforward.
 Our training takes place at our four main locations: our recently expanded Stanford University Hospital (Level 1 Trauma Center, opened November 2019); the Veteran's Administration Hospital in Palo Alto; the county safety net hospital, Santa Clara Valley Medical Center (Level 1 Trauma Center); and the Lucile Packard Children's Hospital (LPCH).

 The educational experience at Stanford features a wide variety of opportunities and the ability to cater to any individual academic interest.
 All of our residents enjoy a robust didactic program which includes formal weekly lectures for each class, daily Libero lectures for exam keyword review, as well as cutting-edge simulation sessions overseen by the anesthesiologists who, quite literally, invented the field of medical simulation.
-Residents interested in research, quality improvement, or global health may dedicate one or more months during their residency toward these pursuits with the department’s full support, or they may join a more formal research track through the Fellowship in Anesthesia Research and Medicine (FARM) program.
+Residents interested in research, quality improvement, or global health may dedicate one or more months during their residency toward these pursuits with the department’s full support, or they may join a more formal research track through the Fellowship in Anesthesiology Research and Medicine (FARM) program.
 We are also proud to offer combined residency training programs in Internal Medicine/Anesthesiology and Pediatrics/Anesthesiology.
-Staying true to the ethos of innovation at Stanford, the Stanford Anesthesia Innovation Lab (SAIL) offers itself as a resource to residents as a medical device incubator and accelerator and as a fellowship pathway for those interested in hybrid careers as innovators and anesthesiologists.
-Additionally, the Stanford Anesthesia and Informatics Lab (AIM Lab) works on innovative projects spanning education, clinical informatics, and mobile computing, with the international Medicine X conference serving as Stanford's premier program on emerging technology and medicine with a focus on patient-centered innovation.
+Staying true to the ethos of innovation at Stanford, the Stanford Anesthesia and Informatics Lab (AIM Lab) works on projects spanning education, clinical informatics, and mobile computing, with the international Medicine X conference serving as Stanford's premier program on emerging technology and medicine with a focus on patient-centered innovation.
 Beyond these opportunities, our department welcomes residents who are interested in forging their own pathways.
-We have supported residents pursuing careers in healthcare policy and even aerospace medicine in recent years.
+We have supported residents pursuing careers in healthcare policy, with many serving leadership roles on the ASA Resident Component Governing Council, and even aerospace medicine in recent years!

 Finally, resident well-being is a true priority here at Stanford.
-The Peer Support and Resiliency in Medicine Program (PRIME) was one of the first anesthesia wellness programs in the nation and has only grown in its impact as we navigate the current pandemic.
-COVID-19 changed our daily lives and uprooted many of our traditional wellness activities, which we have been working to recreate.
-This past year, we were able to bring back the July whitewater rafting trip on the American river for our CA-1s and our annual residency-wide weekend winter retreat in Lake Tahoe to unwind and enjoy the snow.
-We are always looking for ways to build support systems that will endure when the world returns to normal and our residency continues to grow.
+The Peer Support and Resiliency in Medicine Program (PRIME) was one of the first anesthesiology wellness programs in the nation and has only grown in its impact since the pandemic.
+COVID-19 changed our daily lives and uprooted many of our traditional wellness activities, which we have been working hard to recreate.
+We have been able to bring back the July whitewater rafting trip on the American river for our CA-1s and our annual residency-wide weekend winter retreat at Lake Tahoe to unwind and enjoy the snow.
+We are always looking for ways to build support systems that will endure as our residency continues to grow.

 Anesthesiology training at Stanford will prepare you to manage any case you encounter, no matter how complex or challenging.
 Whether your future plans include private practice, academia, subspecialization, research, or global health, we have the resources and mentorship to help you achieve your goals in a warm, nurturing, and collegial environment.
 We feel so fortunate for our postgraduate training and education here in this supportive, vibrant community at Stanford in sunny Palo Alto.
 We hope you’ll consider bringing your talents here!